stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 21 - Configuration.md

 ## Contrast With Case-based Reasoning

 _Configuration_ suggests starting with a prototype concept and assigning values to variables. _Case-based reasoning_ suggests starting from a specific chair and tweaking it as needed.

+## Connection To Planning

+The result of a planning task can lead to a prototype that can subsequently be configured for similar problems with differing constraints.